sprintui/SprintUi-Framework/README.md

 </UseStyles>

 <UseScript head={false}>
-  document.addEventListener("swiftReady", function() {
+  document.addEventListener("sprintReady", function() {
-    // Swift is ready to use, do your stuff here
+    // Sprint is ready to use, do your stuff here
   });
 </UseScript>